prog4biol/pfb2019/README.md

               ^
 SyntaxError: Missing parentheses in call to 'print'
 ```
-In python2, the command was `print`, but this changed in python3 to `print()`, so don't forget the parentheses!
+In python2, the command was `print`, but this changed to `print()` in python3, so don't forget the parentheses!

 #### Special/Escape Characters